colizoli/reading_in_color/README.md

 # reading_in_color
 Developed for our "training synesthesia" experiments.
-This code was made to work in Microsoft Office (and should also work in Excel, although it has not been verified).
+This code was made to work in Microsoft Word (and should also work in Excel, although it has not been verified).

 There are several variations of the basic code provided: